 The St. Vincent de Paul food drive a tremendous success!

-Mass in a barn for Advent – Burlington Stables – Nov 30, beautiful scenery and wonderfully held
+Mass in a barn for Advent scheduled for November 30th at Burlington Stables

-When fait meets pedagogy – how our faith is involved in pedagogy
+When fate meets pedagogy – how our faith is involved in pedagogy

 Part of the curriculum planning – want to measure impact, updates through #critical thinking on twitter